carlosdiaz77/Challange4_school_discrict_analysis/README.md

 -The purpose of this project it to apply all that we learned in the module 4, in the Data analysis and visualization  Boot camp of the University of Texas at Austin.
 During the this module we had the opportunity to learn the Pandas Libraries for Python.

-During the module I worked with data of  math and reading scores  15 schools
+During the module I worked with data of  Math and reading Scores  15 schools getting very interesting insights such as averages scores and average passing % and grouping data by school, grades, Spending Type, School type, School size.

-For this challenge of the module 4 ,  I was requested to run the same analysis i did during the module activities but  this time I had to remove the records of the 9th graders of Thomas High School.
+For this challenge of the module 4 ,  I was requested to run the same analysis I did during the module 4 activities but  this time I had to remove the records of the 9th graders of Thomas High School and see the differences in  insights

 ## Results

--  We can identify there where some changes in the final numbers after removing the 9th graders.
+-  We can identify the changes in the final numbers after removing the 9th graders.
 I will show the details  below.

 ### How is the district summary affected?

-We can see in the image below that in general the district averages scores and passing averages % were lower after removing the  data.
+Below you can see the changes in the numbers for the “District summary”

 - <img src = "Resources/disctrict-summary.png" width= "400" >